Strand Feeding on Seabrook Island

 “As a nonprofit organization, we heavily rely on our local volunteers to help lead our marine mammal education programs, collect data, and boost our conservation efforts,” says Lauren.
 “We would love to receive more volunteers for the upcoming season (May to December) so that we can continue to identify local dolphins, observe which are strand feeders, and study their home ranges and relationships within pods.”

-If you would like to learn more about our bottlenose dolphins and how you can help, please contact the LMMN directly.
-Stay tuned for upcoming details about National Geographic’s feature on Seabrook Island’s resident dolphins!
+If you would like to learn more about our bottlenose dolphins and other marine species found on Seabrook Island, please contact the LMMN directly.